 Luca Ortis is an eminent tattoo artist living and working in North London, specialised in Japanese tattooing and renowned for his striking full bodysuits.
-We caught up with him to chat about our exclusive Luca x NAAMA collaboration.
+We caught up with him to chat about our exclusive NAAMA X Luca Ortis collaboration.

 How did you get into tattooing?

 I was actually living in Chile at the time, and doing lots of travelling around South America.
 My girlfriend bought a tattoo machine, and I just started tattooing on anyone and everyone who would let me!
 Bizarrely they didn’t need much convincing - we were all young and stupid...

 Yes, absolutely.
 I was an only child, my parents were working a lot, and I did a lot of drawing, painting, sculpting - it pre-occupied a lot of my time!
 I was always into art, photography and loved drawing, I just never thought it would be something I could make a living from.

 How did things go from there?

 When I returned to London I just carried on, spending more and more time tattooing.
 Little by little I made my way into the trade.
 I also got really into Japanese tattooing - I’d always been obsessed with the culture - the cinema, the art.
 Probably because the East and West have such polar opposite cultures in so many ways...it’s fascinating.